 Once you make these Instant Pot baby back ribs, you'll never go back to other methods again.
 From the tender juicy meat that falls off the bone to the fast cook time, these ribs are simply perfect.

 As you can imagine, we have several trustworthy rib recipes as a result, and one of our favorites is these Instant Pot fall off the bone ribs.
-While my Oven Baked BBQ Pork Spare Ribs have been a go-to for years, we can't deny the cooking time and simplicity of this recipe.
+While my Oven Baked BBQ Pork Spare Ribs have been a go-to for years, we can't deny the faster cooking time and simplicity of this recipe.

 Cooking ribs in the instant pot is a game changer that you'll want in your life too!